ScottEKendall/Microsoft-Platform-SSO/README.md

 You can use the Repair option to fix any issues found during authentication.

-### 6. Enable TouchID ###
+### 6. Enable Touch ID ###

-You might need to change your existing Configuration Profiles to allow the Touch ID to be accesed/enabled on systems.
+You might need to change your existing Configuration Profiles to allow the Touch ID to be accessed and enabled on systems.
 If you are not going to use Secure Enclave as the preferred method for pSSO, you can ignore this setting:

 ![](JAMF_Touch_ID.png)

 ### 7. Deliver the pSSO Config Profile ###

-Once you have setup your smart/static group for deployment, you can push it to all of the users...once the profile gets installed on their mac, they will see the following in their notification center.
+Once you have setup your smart/static group for deployment, you can push it to all of the users.
+Once the profile gets installed on their Mac, they will see the following in their Notification Center.

 ![](https://learn.microsoft.com/en-us/intune/intune-service/configuration/media/platform-sso-macos/platform-sso-macos-registration-required.png)

 And the user will need to proceed with the registration prompts.

 In case the users do not see the notification center prompt (or they dismiss it), it will reappear after a period of time (I think around 15 mins), but you can "force" the prompt to reappear again.
-You can either have the user logout/login, or you can use a script I created (found [here](https://github.com/ScottEKendall/JAMF-Pro-Scripts/blob/main/ForcePlatformSSO/README.md) that will force the prompt to reappear and show a nice GUI screen so the users (hopefully) don't miss it again.
+You can either have the user log out and log back in, or [you can use a script I created](https://github.com/ScottEKendall/JAMF-Pro-Scripts/blob/main/ForcePlatformSSO/) that will force the prompt to reappear and show a nice GUI screen so the users (hopefully) don't miss it again.

 <img src="https://github.com/ScottEKendall/JAMF-Pro-Scripts/raw/main/ForcePlatformSSO/ForcePlatformSSO.png" width="500" height="400">